rastaman/expansible-deploy/README.md

 vagrant halt
 ```

-At the first restart ( halt then up ) the vbox-addtions will be rebuilt for the
+At the first restart ( halt then up ) the vbox-additions will be rebuilt for the
  new kernel installed by yum update.

 ## Notes